-Note 12 - Risk Management
+Note 10 - Risk Management

 The District is exposed to various risks of loss related to torts: theft of, damage to and destruction of assets; errors and omissions; and personal injuries.
 The risk of loss is covered by commercial insurance.
 There have been no significant reductions in insurance coverage from the prior year.
-Settlement amounts have not exceeded insurance coverage for the current year or the three prior years.
+Settlement amounts have not exceeded insurance coverage for the current year or the prior year.

-Note 13 - Economic Dependency
+Note 11 - Economic Dependency

-The District is dependent upon its developer for operating advances.
+The District is dependent upon its developers for operating advances.
 The developers continue to own a substantial portion of the taxable property within the District.
-The developer's willingness to make future operating advances and/or to pay property taxes will directly affect the District's ability to meet its future obligations.
+The developers' willingness to make future operating advances and/or to pay property taxes will directly affect the District's ability to meet its future obligations.